Interim Financial Management Services

 Fractional CFO

-Ongoing; month-to-month or annual
+Ongoing; month-to-month

 Consistent, part-time support